apache/pekko-connectors/docs/src/main/paradox/aws-event-bridge.md

 Java
 : @@snip [snip](/aws-event-bridge/src/test/java/docs/javadsl/EventBridgePublisherTest.java) { #init-client }

-The example above uses @extref:[Akka HTTP](akka-http:) as the default HTTP client implementation.
+The example above uses @extref:[Apache Pekko HTTP](akka-http:) as the default HTTP client implementation.
 For more details about the HTTP client, configuring request retrying and best practices for credentials, see @ref[AWS client configuration](aws-shared-configuration.md).